-A very common but misunderstood injury that occurs with running is Plantar Fasciitis.
-However, it can also be exacerbated when standing on your feet all day in poor arch supports, in your dress, or work shoes.
-The combination of running significant mileage during the week with long work days on your feet in dress shoes with inadequate inserts for arch support can together cause a long-lasting injury called Plantar Fasciitis.
-This is often confused with Heel Spurs as the heel of the foot really hurts – especially in the morning immediately after waking.
+The combination of running significant mileage during the week with long work days on your feet in dress shoes with inadequate inserts for arch support can cause plantar fasciitis.
+This long-lasting injury often is confused with heel spurs, because the heel of the foot really hurts, especially in the morning immediately after waking.

-Here is an email from a military member who likes to do obstacle course races (so runs often), stands all day in combat boots, but still has to pass his PT test soon.
+Here is an email from a military member who likes to do obstacle course races (so he runs often), stands all day in combat boots and has to pass his PT test soon.

-Hi Stew, I spoke too soon about the no injuries after my recent obstacle course racing event.
+Hi, Stew.
+I spoke too soon about the no injuries after my recent obstacle course racing event.
 It appears I have plantar fasciitis in one of my feet.
-I woke up this morning and could not walk on my entire foot for about 20 minutes – only the mid to forefoot.
+I woke up this morning and could not walk on my entire foot for about 20 minutes -- only the mid to forefoot.
 I am just wondering if you have any rehab ideas for that or just try to rest it when it happens.
-I cannot rest that long, I have a PT Test coming up in 2 weeks.
-Thanks, Barry
+I cannot rest that long, I have a PT test coming up in 2 weeks.

-You may also find that it hurts to run at first, but with about 5-10 minutes of warms up and during the run you will feel no pain THEN it comes back after cooling down and walking/sitting in dress shoes or work boots.
-Make sure you have good inserts for your dress shoes too.
-The same ones as you run in to help you heal and prevent future injuries.
+You also may find that it hurts to run at first, but with about 5-10 minutes of warmup and during the run, you will feel no pain.
+Then it comes back after cooling down and walking/sitting in dress shoes or work boots.
+Make sure you have good inserts for your dress shoes, too -- the same ones as you run in to help you heal and prevent future injuries.

 Hopefully, the combination of rest, ice, Motrin, rolling, boots and inserts will be part of the solution to fix the problem.
 Good luck.